 Arthur Hunt, also of Crackley Cottages, spoke to the court regarding accompanying Mr. Hobbins on the search for his wife and child.
 He said it was in the direction of the pit that the deceased and her husband used to take walks, which was about half-a-mile away.
 Upon visiting this piece of water, they saw a woman’s hat floating on the surface and directly underneath they could see the outline of a body, which proved to be that of Mrs Hobbins and her baby.
 The water was shallow, and a steep bank down to it.
 He did not think it was possible for anyone to fall into the water and get to where they found the bodies, for if anyone rolled down the bank accidentally, he or she would stop in very shallow water.
 There was a considerable amount of mud in the pit, but it might be possible for someone to fall in during darkness.

-Probable site of drownings.
-(Now houses) ‘Reproduced with the permission of the National Library of Scotland’ (1903) Licence CC-BY (NLS) https://maps.nls.uk/index.html
+Probable site of drownings. (now housing) ‘Reproduced with the permission of the National Library of Scotland’ (1903) Licence CC-BY (NLS) https://maps.nls.uk/index.html

 Police Evidence